 via the NHL

-For years, the Stanley Cup Playoffs logo was painted directly on the ice surface below each blue line.
+For more than a decade the Stanley Cup Playoffs ice logo was painted directly on the ice surface below each blue line at every NHL postseason rink.
 It was one of the first things you noticed when a playoff game started.
-You'd turn on the TV and immediately know this wasn't a regular season game.
+You turned on the TV and immediately knew this was not a regular-season game.
 The logo on the ice changed the entire feel of the broadcast.
 It made the playoffs feel like an event.
+We covered the full era-by-era ranking of the championship branding in our Stanley Cup Final logo history 1989-2026 breakdown.

 via NBC Sports